kenny-sze/decisionmaking/README.md

 elementary level decisionmaking

-Made using C++, made long ago when I was new to coding.
+Made in C++, made long ago when I was new to coding.